ubc-systopia/velosiraptor-asplos25-artifact/README.md

 ## Preparation

-To prepare the artifact, please follow the following instructions.
+To prepare the artifact, please follow the following instructions to install dependencies and setup the required submodules.

 **1. Initialize the Submodules**